Get all the latest data for Randstad

 Is it mandatory to get a lawyer or a notary to buy a property in Randstad right now?

-A notary is mandatory for every property transfer in the Randstad because they prepare and register the deed, while hiring a lawyer is optional but sometimes helpful for foreign buyers who want independent contract review.
+A notary (notaris) is mandatory for every property purchase in the Randstad, because only a notary can legally execute the transfer deed (leveringsakte) and register the ownership change, while hiring a lawyer is optional but can be helpful for contract review and negotiation support.

 What checks should I run so I don't buy a problem property in Randstad?